 “There’s no reason why the passengers and crew on the ship are any more likely than the general population to be infected with Covid-19 but have no symptoms,” he said.

-While it’s good news that people aren’t getting ill from coronavirus – and may even be immune – this presents a problem if those people are still going to the shops and to work, because they think they’re fine, but are inadvertently spreading it around.
+While it’s good news that some people aren’t getting ill from coronavirus, this presents a problem if those people are still going to the shops and to work, because they think they’re fine, but are inadvertently spreading it around.

 Studies have found that symptomatic and asymptomatic people have a similar viral load.
 Explaining what a viral load is, Dr Edward Parker, research fellow in systems biology at the London School of Hygiene and Tropical Medicine, said: “After we are infected with a virus, it replicates in our body’s cells.
 The total amount of virus a person has inside them is referred to as their ‘viral load’.”